fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Half at a time
   - All at once
   - Custom: min healthy host = 75%
+- Deployment Confir for Lambda
+  - Canary
+  - Linear
+  - All at once
 - Failures
   - Instances stay in "failed state"
   - New deployments will first be deployed to "failed state" instances
   - Rollback: re-deploy old deployment or enable automated rollback
+  - If rollback fails when files not found, add manually or create a new app revision
 - Deployment targets
   - Set of tagged EC2 instances
   - Directly to an ASG even for new instances